holasoftware/holawebmail/README.md

 - Logging of all authentication attempts.
 - Logging control session
 - Export/Import emails
-- Hook system to extend easily the system
+- Hook system to extend easily the webmail
 - Multiconfigurable
 - Save mails to draft store
 - Enable or disable autodraft